Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 Why does the profitability of Bitcoin mining change so quickly?

-The mining profitability calculator provides only a snapshot of the current situation, not a reliable forecast for the future.
-Its results can vary significantly due to many factors, such as mining difficulty, hash price, the price of Bitcoin (BTC), transaction fees, equipment downtime, and energy costs.
+The mining profitability calculator shows only a snapshot of the situation at a given moment, not a definitive forecast for the future.
+Its results can change significantly because of many factors, such as mining difficulty, hashprice, the price of Bitcoin (BTC), transaction fees, equipment downtime, and energy costs.

 Conditions on the Bitcoin network are constantly changing.
 For example, as the global hash rate increases and more powerful miners join the network, your current equipment receives a smaller share of the total block rewards.
 As a result, even if the price of BTC remains relatively stable, profitability can look completely different after just a few weeks.